open-toolchain/landing-zone/landing-zone/README.md

 If additional variables or added or existing variables are changed, update the [Module Variables](##module-variables) table.
 To automate this process, use the nodejs package [tfmdcli](https://www.npmjs.com/package/tfmdcli)

-To contribute, be sure to have the [GCAT TF Linter](https://github.ibm.com/GCAT/tf-linter) installed and then configure the corresponding pre-commit hook.

 ```
 $ ln pre-commit.sh .git/hooks/pre-commit